hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Title: Childe Roland to the Dark Tower came
 Date: 2020-03-27
 Category: Writings
-Description: My attempt to fixing the Dark Tower series.
 Tags: reviews, rants, fan-fiction
+Summary: My attempt to fixing the Dark Tower series.

 ![Roland and the Dark Tower](/images/the-dark-tower.jpg "Roland and the Dark Tower")